Flutter-Faro/codelabs/markdown/chatgpt-2/chatgpt-2-codelab.md

 To record an Audio from the mic, we will need to add a new package called `record`.

-To add a nw package, you can check the pub page [here](https://pub.dev/packages/record)
+To add a new package, you can check the pub page [here](https://pub.dev/packages/record)

-Follow the installing guide, you should be done with the package added to ´pubscpec.yaml´
+Follow the installing guide, you should be done once the package is added to ´pubscpec.yaml´ and device spcific permittion configs are also done.

 Now lets go back to the ´AudioRecorder´ Widget, and will import and create a ´Record´ instance.